salilab/saliweb/doc/backend.rst

 The :class:`Config` class parses the configuration file for the web service and stores all of the configuration information.
-It can be subclassed if desired to read extra service-specific information from the configuration file.
+It can be subclassed if desired to read extra service-specific information from the configuration file, usually by extending the :meth:`Config.populate` method.

 WebService